digitalsleuth/time_decode/README.md

 If anyone has any other timestamps they think should be added to this tool, please let me know.

-Error/Debug logging will save directly in the current user HOME directory as identified by env as time_decoder.log
+Error/Debug logging will save directly in the current user HOME directory as identified by env as time_decoder.log Logging is now optional, disabled by default.
+Use --log to create the log file if required.